Anglo-Soviet invasion of Iran: Invasion

 The invasion was a surprise attack described by Allied forces as rapid and conducted with ease.
 Prior to the invasion, two diplomatic notes were delivered to the Iranian government on 19 July and 17 August, requiring the Iranian government to expel German nationals.
 The second of the notes was recognised by the prime minister Ali Mansur as a disguised ultimatum.
 General Archibald Wavell later wrote in his despatch, "it was apparent that the Iranian Government fully expected an early British advance into Khuzestan and that reinforcements, including light and medium tanks, were being sent to Ahvaz".

 Following the invasion, Sir Reader Bullard and Andrey Andreyevich Smirnov, the British and Soviet ambassadors to Iran, were summoned.
 The Shah demanded to know why they were invading his country and why they had not declared war.
 Both answered that it was because of "German residents" in Iran.
 When the Shah asked if the Allies would stop their attack if he expelled the Germans, the ambassadors did not answer.
 The Shah sent a telegram to US President Franklin D. Roosevelt, pleading with him to stop the invasion.
 As the neutral United States had nothing to do with the attack, Roosevelt was not able to grant the Shah's plea but stated that he believed that the "territorial integrity" of Iran should be respected.

+In his post-war memoirs, Winston Churchill invoked the brocard, "Inter arma silent leges" to justify the "exercise of overwhelming force against a weak and ancient state."